This page was updated on 10th March 2025, 3.00pm.

 Make a plan

 Being prepared can reduce your risk during a disaster.
-Amazingly, research shows that those who have undertaken disaster preparation also recover more quickly!
+Research shows that those who have undertaken disaster preparation also recover more quickly!

 Give some thought to what you will do if the worst happens.